Korea detente revives North Korean leader's bullet train dreams

 Officials in both Koreas hope rail projects might be exempt from U.N. sanctions under a provision allowing some “non-commercial public utility infrastructure”.

-A senior North Korean diplomat told the French senate in June the country would like to partner with France on railway construction, specifically naming Alstom (ALSO.PA), the maker of the iconic TGV bullet train, and French national railway operator SNCF, as potential partners.
+A senior North Korean diplomat told the French senate in June the country would like to partner with France on railway construction, specifically naming Alstom, the maker of the iconic TGV bullet train, and French national railway operator SNCF, as potential partners.

 “There are subjects and fields that aren’t impacted by sanctions,” said Kim Yong Il, North Korea’s chief delegate at UNESCO in Paris, according to a previously unreported transcript of his remarks.